 Here’s another memory hack: clean your environment.
 Clutter affects more than just your home.
 You know that feeling right after you clean your office or your house…don’t you just feel like you can think more clearly?
 That’s because clarity is power.
 If you find yourself stressed out, in a brain fog, maybe forgetting where things are, just start to clean.
 It’ll make it easier to find things and you can eliminate that forgetfulness.
 And it will absolutely clear your mind.

 Here’s a bonus tip about getting rid of clutter.
 It leans a little more towards the romance department.
 Guys: this is not a bad way to impress somebody that you might be going on a date with – clean your car.
 People will judge you by the way you keep it.
 They’ll think, This is probably the way he keeps his life.
 Your room is a reflection of you.
-If you throw everything in the closet when somebody is coming over, that’s probably not the way to do it.
-Actually have organization.
-It will make you feel better.
+If you throw everything in the closet when somebody is coming over, that’s probably not the way to do it. the organization will make you feel better.
 It’ll give you a leg up over the other guys.

 Good brain activities will teach you something new and challenge you.
 Brain teasers in puzzles are great for strengthening your brain and your memory.
 And remember, once you’ve adjusted to a certain level of difficulty in your brain exercises, you’ll have to push even harder for different levels.
 Otherwise, you’re no longer stretching and expanding your brain’s power.
-You can find endless amounts of brain puzzles and tools for free online, or you can try learning a new language or study up on a topic that you didn’t know about.
-And if you really, really want to press your brain, check out pneumonics, that’ll take you to a whole different level.
+You can find endless amounts of brain puzzles and tools for free online, or you can try learning a new language or studying up on a topic that you didn’t know about.
+And if you really, really want to press your brain, check out pneumonics; that’ll take you to a whole different level.